Angkor - Classic 3-day Temple Tour

 Day 1 – We’ll pick you up from your hotel at 6.45am in your choice of an air-conditioned car or Remork Moto.

-Then we’ll head through the forest over to the north Gate of Taphrom to see the four faces of the gate hidden by the trees and then we would explore around the Jungle Temple of Ta Prohm known as Tom raider.
+Then we’ll head through the forest over to the north Gate of Ta Phrom to see the four faces of the gate, hidden by the trees and then we would explore around the Jungle Temple of Ta Phrom (commonly known as the Tomb Raider temple).

 From there, we will drive to Banteay Kdei Temple, also built by King Jayavarman VII in the early 12th & 13th centuries.
 We will spend the rest of the morning exploring this temple.